Asymptotically tight security analysis of quantum key distribution based on universal source compression: Introduction

-A major drawback of the PEC approach is that the conventional analysis~\cite{Shor2000,Koashi2009} may not achieve the asymptotically optimal key rate for a given QKD protocol~\cite{Devetak2005}, which has been pointed out by several works~\cite{Furrer2014,Tsurumaru2020,Tsurumaru2022}.
-This is attributed to the fact that the conventional analysis estimates the phase error patterns through the phase error rate, which is a classical quantity defined round-wise.
-To put it differently, the phase error rate is defined through a POVM element on Alice's and Bob's joint system in each round.
-Thus, if Alice extracts a key bit from the Pauli-$Z$ basis of the system $K$ of the Alice's and Bob's joint system $KC$, then the asymptotic rate of the syndrome they need to extract for the PEC is given by $H(X|C)_{{\cal P}_K^X\otimes {\cal M}_{C}(\rho_{KC})}$, where ${\cal P}_K^X$ denotes the projection in the Pauli-$X$ basis of the system $K$, and ${\cal M}_{C}$ denotes a measurement channel on Alice's and Bob's joint system $C$ whose POVM elements defines the phase error rate for a classical-quantum state ${\cal P}_K^X(\rho_{KC})$.
-Any heuristic choice of ${\cal M}_{C}$ works for a security proof, but it is better to choose ${\cal M}_{C}$ such that $H(X|C)_{{\cal P}_K^X\otimes {\cal M}_{C}(\rho_{KC})}$ is smaller and easier to upper-bound.
-However, for correcting the length-$n$ phase error string in the system $K^n$, this individual measurement ${\cal M}_{C}^{\otimes n}$ is not the optimal strategy.
-It is known that by performing a globally optimal measurement on $C^n$ depending on the $X$-basis syndrome of the system $K^n$ with the rate $H(X|C)_{{\cal P}_K^{X}(\rho_{KC})}$, one can uniquely identify the $X$-basis error pattern and thus correct it with unit probability in the limit $n\to \infty$~\cite{Devetak2003, Renes2010, Renes2012, Tsurumaru2020, Cheng2021, Tsurumaru2022, Renes2023}.
-This information-theoretic task has been studied under the name ``classical source compression with quantum side information'' or ``classical-quantum Slepian Wolf''.
-The syndrome extraction of the rate $H(X|C)_{{\cal P}_K^X(\rho_{KC})}$ leads to the final key rate $\log|K| - H(X|C)_{{\cal P}_K^X(\rho_{KC})}$, which is then equal to $H(Z|E)_{{\cal P}_K^Z(\psi_{KCE})}$ from the entropic uncertainty relation~\cite{Coles2012,Coles2017,Renes2010,Tsurumaru2022,Renes2023}, where $\psi_{KCE}$ is a purification of $\rho_{KC}$.
+A major drawback of the PEC approach is that the conventional analysis~\cite{Shor2000, Koashi2009} may not achieve the asymptotically optimal key rate for a given QKD protocol~\cite{Devetak2005}, which has been pointed out by several works~\cite{Furrer2014, Tsurumaru2020, Tsurumaru2022}.
+This is attributed to the fact that the conventional analysis estimates the phase error patterns through virtual round-wise measurements between Alice and Bob.
+This is to ease the evaluation of the failure probability of PEC, which is eventually characterized by the phase error rate defined through Alice's and Bob's virtual measurements.
+Thus, if Alice extracts a key bit from the Pauli-$Z$ basis of the system $K$ of the Alice's and Bob's joint system $KQ$, then the asymptotic rate of the syndrome they need to extract for the PEC is given by $H(X|Q)_{{\cal P}_{K\to X}\otimes {\cal M}_{Q}(\rho_{KQ})}$, where ${\cal P}_{K\to X}$ maps the Pauli-$X$ basis of the system $K$ to the classical register $X$, and ${\cal M}_{Q}$ denotes a measurement channel on Alice's and Bob's joint system $Q$ whose POVM element defines the phase error rate for a classical-quantum state ${\cal P}_{K\to X}(\rho_{KQ})$.
+Any heuristic choice of ${\cal M}_{Q}$ works for a security proof, but it is better to choose ${\cal M}_{Q}$ such that $H(X|Q)_{{\cal P}_{K\to X}\otimes {\cal M}_{Q}(\rho_{KQ})}$ is smaller and easier to upper-bound.
+However, for correcting an $n$-bit phase-error pattern, i.e., the $X$-basis error pattern, in the system $K^n$, this individual measurement ${\cal M}_{Q}^{\otimes n}$ is not the optimal strategy.
+It is known that by performing a globally optimal measurement on $Q^n$ depending on the $X$-basis syndrome of the system $K^n$ with the rate $H(X|Q)_{{\cal P}_{K\to X}(\rho_{KQ})}$, one can uniquely identify the $X$-basis error pattern and thus correct it with unit probability in the limit $n\to \infty$~\cite{Devetak2003, Renes2010, Renes2012, Tsurumaru2020, Cheng2021, Tsurumaru2022, Renes2023}.
+This information-theoretic task has been studied under the name ``classical source compression with quantum side information'' or ``classical-quantum Slepian Wolf.''
+The syndrome extraction of the rate $H(X|Q)_{{\cal P}_{K\to X}(\rho_{KQ})}$ leads to the final key rate $1 - H(X|Q)_{{\cal P}_{K \to X}(\rho_{KQ})}$, which is then equal to $H(Z|E)_{{\cal P}_{K \to Z}(\psi_{KQE})}$ from the entropic uncertainty relation~\cite{Coles2012,Coles2017,Renes2010,Tsurumaru2022,Renes2023}, where $\psi_{KQE}$ is a purification of $\rho_{KQ}$.
 This final key rate is the same as that concluded from the LHL.